How Extracurriculars Benefit Your College Applications

 Extracurriculars are a surefire way to beef up a college application, but how are your extracurriculars perceived by your colleges of interest?
 Find out here!

-Your high school extracurriculars are an important part of most students lives—and the college search.
+Your high school extracurriculars are an important part of your life—and college search.
 Spending months or years doing something—from serving in student government to singing in a choir—says a lot about who you are and what matters to you.
 College admission counselors look at this stuff closely.
 But when they look at your extracurricular activities, what do they see?
 First of all, let's clear up what "extracurricular activities" are.
 If you're thinking, "Hey, I play video games a lot and that's outside of school," unfortunately you're out of luck.
 On the other hand, if you're the five-time World High School Gaming Champion, you may have something to work with.

-You see, when you’re applying to colleges, what really matters with your extracurricular activities are accomplishments you can point to and impress application reviewers with.
+You see when you’re applying to colleges, what really matters with your extracurricular activities are accomplishments you can point to and impress application reviewers with.
 If you play the piano, that’s nice, and it probably shows you have an appreciation for music, you’re cultured, and you can buckle down and practice doing something.
 But, at the end of the day, a college admission officer isn’t going to care that much, because lots of people play the piano.
 If you’ve achieved some distinction in playing the piano—maybe you played in concerts or produced and sold your own recording—then you’re in business.
 What you want is to stand out from the crowd.

 What extracurriculars to focus on

 At this point, you may be thinking, “Uh oh, I’m not a virtuoso violinist, hence I’m screwed for getting into colleges.”
 Don’t worry.
-In high school there’s plenty of time to develop a great extracurricular résumé.
+In high school, there’s plenty of time to develop a great extracurricular résumé.
 The thing is, no matter who you are, there is some activity you can be great at.
 You might not win the Intel Science Search or the state swim meet, but you don’t need to.
 The key is to try a variety of activities in high school and find one you really like.
 Then put a lot of time into it.
 Chances are, you will find after a little while that you are making some noteworthy accomplishments in that activity.
 If you aren’t, you ought to push yourself every now and then.
 Ask yourself, “How can I be more involved with this activity?”
 Maybe you can start a club at your high school, or be the president of an existing club.
-Maybe you can organize a region-wide community service project or fundraising event.
+Perhaps you can organize a region-wide community service project or fundraising event.
 Some way or another, find something that will show those college admission boards what you’re made of.

 Related: How to Get Involved in Extracurricular Activities in High School